tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 that God was mindful of us and watching over us and our child, regardless of the outcome.

-Fortunately---gratefully!---things did turn out okay.
+Fortunately---and _so_ gratefully!---things did turn out okay.
 Our baby continued developing and is growing healthily as I write this.
 We have since learned that she's a girl, and feel so much joyful anticipation and so much gratitude for the Lord's hand in our lives and her life in this way.
 However, we're also